-Applicants to the Flight Training program at Great River Aviation must complete a Second Class Medical examination before being allowed to enter the program.
-Students applying for admission to the university should file all required materials with the Office of Admissions prior to the term of enrollment.
+Applicants to the Aviation program at Great River Aviation must complete a Second Class Flight Medical examination and show proof of U.S. Citizenship status before beginning flight training.
+Students applying for admission to the University should file all required materials with the Office of Admissions prior to the term of enrollment.
+Please contact the Aviation staff if there are questions concerning admission requirements.